aspose-font/Aspose.Font-Documentation/net/developer-guide/font-classes/_index.md

 The hierarchy of [*Aspose.Font*](https://apireference.aspose.com/font/net) classes for supporting different fonts of different font formats is pretty simple.

-Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is a single basic class and the class, which supports any font format, inherited from [*Font*](https://apireference.aspose.com/font/net/aspose.font/font).

-Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is a single basic class and the class, which supports any font format inherited from [*Font*](https://apireference.aspose.com/font/net/aspose.font/font).
+Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is a single base class and any class, which supports some font format inherited from [*Font*](https://apireference.aspose.com/font/net/aspose.font/font).
 There is common information for fonts of all formats gathered in this class.
 This information includes such data as font style, font name, postscript font name, font family, font metrics, the number of glyphs of the font, encoding, etc.

-Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is an abstract class so the example of the object of `Aspose.Font.Font` type, cannot be created directly.
+Class [*Font*](https://apireference.aspose.com/font/net/aspose.font/font) is an abstract class so the instance of the object of `Aspose.Font.Font` type, cannot be created directly.
-The link on the object is returned by the static methods of this class that are responsible for the font loading or overloading methods [*Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index).
+The reference on the just created object is returned by the static methods of this class that are responsible for the font loading that are responsible for the font loading, family of overloaded methods [*Open()*](https://apireference.aspose.com/font/net/aspose.font/font/methods/open/index).

-As for the specific for one or another font information, for providing such information, objects inherited from base Aspose.Font. are responsible.
+If you need specific information about one or another font, there are objects inherited from base Aspose.Font.
+These objects are responsible for providing such information.
 The only data, specific for font format, which base [*Font*](https://apireference.aspose.com/font/net/aspose.font/font)  class includes, is the value from [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration.

 The next classes are inherited from [*Aspose.Font*](https://apireference.aspose.com/font/net/aspose.font/font) and used to work with specific font format: [*TtfFont*](https://apireference.aspose.com/font/net/aspose.font.ttf/ttffont), [*Type1Font*](https://apireference.aspose.com/font/net/aspose.font.type1/type1font), or [*CffFont*](https://apireference.aspose.com/font/net/aspose.font.cff/cfffont).

+### Interrelations between Font Format, FontType value and Aspose.Font object type ###

 The table below shows the accordance between the formats, supported by Aspose.Font, the corresponding to these formats values from [*FontType*](https://apireference.aspose.com/font/net/aspose.font/fonttype) enumeration, and classes used for manipulating each of these formats.

 |**Font Format**|**FontType value**|**Aspose.Font object type**|
 | :- | :- |:- |